 - Pinch of salt and pepper

-The first step you need to take is to put your chopped potatoes into a medium-sized pot, and fill the pot with enough water to cover the potatoes.
+Put your chopped potatoes into a medium-sized pot.
+Fill the pot with enough water to cover the potatoes.

-Then, take a big iron skillet, and place it over medium-high heat on the stove top.
-Add the onions, red peppers, and then mushrooms to the skillet, and cook the food until the mushrooms have softened, which should take about five or six minutes.
+Then, take a big iron skillet and place it over medium-high heat on the stovetop.
+Add the onions, red peppers, and mushrooms to the skillet, and cook the food until the mushrooms have softened.
+This should take about five or six minutes.

 One way to warm up the leftover steak faster is by leaving it out of the fridge for about 30 minutes before heating it.
 This will help you avoid burning the vegetables while you wait for the steak to get warm.

-Put the lid on the skillet, and let the hash cook until your eggs are done to your preference.
-This should take between four and seven minutes.
+Put the lid on the skillet and let the hash cook until your eggs are done to your preference.
+This should take between four to seven minutes.

 One way you can incorporate your leftover tough steak into something healthy is by using it in a salad.